 Apricots were first grown in England by none other than King Henry VIII, whose gardener brought back the trees from Italy.
 Regarded as an aphrodisiac in Europe, Apricots are also mentioned in “A Midsummer Night’s Dream" by William Shakespeare.
 In 17th century England, Apricot Kernels were used in the treatment of ulcers, tumours and swellings.

 The humble Apricot has a fascinating and extremely long history, with archaeologists dating their first cultivation to around 3,000 BCE in China, where this succulent fruit is thought to have originated.
 However it is also thought to be a native fruit to Armenia, having been cultivated there too since ancient times.

 Apricots were revered not only for their delicious taste and juiciness, they were also known as a highly nutritious food.
 The seeds or kernels are to this day important in Traditional Chinese Medicine and Ayurveda, where the oil is used topically to clear lung congestion and to help dry skin conditions.
 Internally it is used to treat constipation, as an anti-inflammatory and to flush toxins, salt and uric acid out of the body.

 Apricots can be eaten fresh or dried and make a lovely addition to smoothies.

-Apricot Kernels can be eaten straight, added to nut and seed mixes or enjoyed as a nut butter.
+Can be eaten straight, added to nut and seed mixes or enjoyed as a rich nut butter.